KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 ### Connect to the KILT Blockchain

-Connecting and disconnecting to the KILT blockchain is required for any operation that relies on the KILT blockchain, such as **querying and verifying a Credential**.
+Connecting to and disconnecting from the KILT blockchain is required for any operation that relies on the KILT blockchain, such as **querying and verifying a credential**.

 Still within the same `main` function, you need to configure the SDK to connect to a **KILT node**.
 For this, the SDK exposes **`Kilt.init()`** to configure the address of the node to connect to.